-In this mode, the oscilloscope averages the waveforms from multiple samples to reduce the random noise of the input signal and improve the vertical resolution.
-Greater number of averages can lower the noise and increase the vertical resolution; while at the same time, it will slow the response of the displayed waveform to the waveform changes.
+In this mode, the oscilloscope averages the waveforms from multiple acquisitions to reduce the random noise of the input signal and increase the vertical resolution.
+A greater number of averages lowers the noise and increases the vertical resolution.
+On the other hand, the higher the number of averages, the slower the response of the displayed waveform to waveform changes.

-When you select "Average" mode, click or tap the input field of Averages to set it with the pop-up numeric keypad.
-You can alos use the specified knob to set it.
-Its range is from 2 to 65536.
-Its default value is 2.
+When you select "Average" mode, click or tap the Averages input field to set the number of averages with the pop-up numeric keypad or use the corresponding multifunction knob to set the value.
+Its range is from 2 to 65536, and the default is 2.